 Calf implants are placed on top of the gastrocnemius muscles but under their overlying enveloping fascia.
 To place the implants separate small incisions are placed on the back of the knee in the popliteal crease above each muscle head.
-From the incision to the gastrocnemius fascia it is necessary to dissect past the semimembranous/semitendinous tendons which creates a stair step or oblique line of access.
+From the incision to the gastrocnemius fascia it is necessary to dissect past the semimembranous/semitendinous tendons medially and the biceps femoris muscle laterally which creates a stair step or oblique line of access.
 In so doing it is not uncommon to see nerve branches during the course of this dissection which are specifically that of the sural nerve.

 The sural nerve is a well known sensory nerve that runs down the back of the leg over the calfs.
 It supplies sensation to the skin over the lower third of the shin and out onto the side of the foot to the little toe.
 While often described in pictures and textbooks as having a seemingly simple and consistent course over the calf muscles its arrangement is actually quite complex and variable.
 In the upper calf area there are actually two sural nerves, the medial and lateral cutaneous sural nerves.
 Like a Y, they eventually join into a more common sural nerve that then runs down the middle between the two bellies of the gastrocnemius muscles.